conciseusa/backup-scripts/README.md

 Not too much here, as this is mostly a wrapper around common commands like rsync and tar, and some simple job control and logging code.
 But I am posting to make it easy to deploy to my systems, and for my friends that use it in their small businesses.<br>

+Some features the script provides: a semaphore that prevents the script from starting up if a previous job has not completed, an optional size reduction check that aborts sync jobs to prevent a deleted source from wiping out the backups, logic to prevent deleting the last rolling tar backup.<br>

 setup.sh creates a config dir in the parent dir and copies in the bujobs.sh file that can be modified to run the needed jobs.
 It has some sample jobs that write to the tmp dir.<br>

 Much of the work can be setting up the source and/or destination targets.
 Below is a cheatsheet of commands used to set up targets.
 It may, or may not, be helpful depending on the goal.<br>